min2ha/ukwa-site/content/target/48102/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: The arrogant merchant of gloom Mrs May will be glad to see the back of

 Comments on the resignation of Sir Ivan Rogers as Britain's ambassador to the EU ahead of the Brexit negotiations.